FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_2.md

 multiply 2: (136, "supercalifragilisticexpialidocioussupercalifragilisticexpialidocious")
 ```

 Huzzah!
 Another success!
-At this point it might be a good idea to address the elephant in the room, if we asked another developer to understand all of this, do you think anyone would build a plugin for our system?
-Probably not, in the next post we are going to cover how to ease that process by leveraging `proc_macros`.
+At this point it might be a good idea to address ergonomics, if we asked another developer to understand all of this, do you think anyone would build a plugin for our system?
+Probably not.
+In the next post we are going to cover how to ease that process by leveraging `proc_macros`.

 [part three](/blog/wasmer-plugin-pt-3/index.html)